ankitpokhrel/jira-cli/README.md

 ```

 #### Clone
 The `clone` command lets you clone an issue.
-You can update fields like summary, priority, assignee, labels and,
+You can update fields like summary, priority, assignee, labels, and
 components when cloning the issue.
 The command also allows you to replace a part of the string (case-sensitive)
 in summary and description using `--replace/-H` option.